guisongchen/notes-of-6.S081/logging layer of file system.md

 }
 ```

 log_write notices when **a block is written multiple times during a single transaction, and allocates that block the same slot in the log**.
-This optimization is often called **absorption**.
+This optimization is often called **absorption**. (simply do nothing and return in above codes)

 Why needs absorption?

 It is common that, for example, the disk block containing inodes of several files is written several times within a transaction.
 By absorbing several disk writes into one, the file system can **save log space** and can **achieve better performance** because only one copy of the disk block must be written to disk.

+**In short, if to be written buffer already logged, return.
+If not, add a new log block, pin this buffer and increase block count.**

 #### end_op

 end_op first decrements the count of outstanding system calls.
 If the count is now zero, it commits the current transaction by calling commit().
-There are four stages in this process:

-1. write_log() copies each block modified in the transaction from the buffer cache to its slot in the log on disk.

-2. **write_head() writes the header block to disk**: **this is the commit point, and a crash after the write will result in recovery replaying the transaction’s writes from the log.**

-3. install_trans reads each block from the log and writes it to the proper place in the file system.

-4. Finally end_op writes the log header with a count of zero.

-   this has to happen before the next transaction starts writing logged blocks, so that a crash doesn’t result in recovery using one transaction’s header with the subsequent transaction’s logged blocks.

 ```c++
 // called at the end of each FS system call.